 Be purposeful, thoughtful, and above all, helpful.

-You can also get inbound links through guest blogging, forum participation, comments on other blogs and websites, and engaging in PR strategies.
+You can also get inbound links through guest blogging, press submissions, and engaging in PR strategies.
 Again, this isn’t about ‘spraying and praying’ with your content.
 Your strategy should be thoughtful and get the right content in front of the right people so it’s shared.

 On April 27 2015, Google made a huge change to its algorithm.
 Now, if you have a mobile-responsive website, it will be “positively impacted” in mobile search.
 If you do not have a mobile-responsive website, then Google may downgrade your mobile search rankings.

-Basically, if a potential client can’t find you online when she is searching on her smartphone, then you do not exist.
-Therefore, you cannot book her and you lose.
+Basically, if a potential client can’t find you online when they are searching on a smartphone, then you do not exist.
+Make sure your website delivers a great experience on mobile and don’t just review it on your computer.

 Mistake #8: Writing for Google Rather Than Your Reader